justatmeasthis1/stim/README.md

 > [!IMPORTANT]
 > This requires an unenrolled device.
-Any errors relating to being enrolled will be ignored and closed.
+Any errors relating to being enrolled will be ignored and closed. <br />
 > this doesn't include partial-unenrollment (e.g: OOBEScape)

 ## Build Instructions